Neotys-Labs/helm-neoload-web/README.md

 `mongodb.mongodbUsername` | MongoDB Username |
 `mongodb.mongodbPassword` | MongoDB Password |
  |  |
-`nodeSelector` | Node Selector | `{}`
+`clusterRbac.enabled` | Specifies whether a ClusterRole and ClusterRoleBinding should be created | `true` `nodeSelector` | Node Selector | `{}`
 `tolerations` | Pod's tolerations | `[]`
 `replicaCount.frontend` | Number of frontend pods in your Deployment.
 [Learn more.](#high-availability) | 2